The deadline to nominate a distinguished researcher for the upcoming year is October 9, 2018.

-Read the policy and related procedures that govern the award to ensure the faculty member you nominate is eligible.
-Then complete and submit the nomination form and accompanying letters of support to the Research Office by December 15.
+Read the policy that governs the award to ensure the faculty member you nominate is eligible.
+Then complete and submit the nomination form and accompanying letters of support to the Research Office by October 9.

-The Vice Provost reviews the nomination package to ensure the nominee meets all criteria.
+The Associate Vice President, Research and Teaching reviews the nomination package to ensure the nominee meets all criteria.

-If you are nominated for a Distinguished Research Award and meet the eligibility criteria, the Vice Provost lets you know about the nomination and asks you if you’d like to accept it.
+If you are nominated for a Distinguished Research Award and meet the eligibility criteria, the Associate Vice President, Research and Teaching lets you know about the nomination and asks you if you’d like to accept it.

 If you accept your nomination, you need to submit a research dossier to Research Services by January 15.
-The Vice Provost forwards your completed dossier to the Distinguished Research Award selection committee.
+The Associate Vice President, Research and Teaching forwards your completed dossier to the Distinguished Research Award selection committee.

 The Distinguished Research Award Selection Committee, which is a subcommittee of Research Council, uses a two-step review process to determine award recipients.
 In the first step, each member of the committee reviews your research dossier and the letters provided in the nomination package independently.
 In the second step, the committee convenes as a whole to discuss members’ independent assessments and to work toward consensus until one nominee is unanimously agreed upon.

 The Committee makes its recommendation to the Provost by February 15, who confirms the award recipient and notifies the successful candidate.